GetSource1234/gori/README.md

 ## About The Project

 Gori is a tiny and rapid config file scanner.
-Gori allows to do concurrents scans regarding .git, .env, .travis.yml, config.yml files within GET request.
+Gori allows to do concurrent scans regarding .git, .env, .travis.yml, config.yml files within GET request.

 ## Getting Started